Police move in to clear Canada rail blockade - RFI

 "We can't have dialogue when only one party is coming to the table," he said.

+"All of these confrontations have been about land," said Kenneth Deer a Kahnewake Mohawk in Quebec, explaining his community's support of the Wet'suwet'en.

+"It's about solidarity among the indigenous people," he said, "because we have that common experience of being dispossessed and disempowered."

-On Saturday, the Wet'suwet'en hereditary chief reiterated their demands that the pipeline construction be halted and federal police leave their ancestral lands as pre-conditions for negotiations.
+On Saturday, the Wet'suwet'en hereditary chiefs reiterated their demands that the pipeline construction be halted and federal police leave their ancestral lands as pre-conditions for negotiations.

-The pipeline -- a Can$6.6 billion (US$5 billion) project designed to transport liquefied natural gas for overseas markets -- would run from British Columbia's Dawson Creek area to a Pacific coast terminal in Kitimat, a distance of 670 kilometers (416 miles).
+Officials said the police have been pulled out.
+But construction of the Can$6.6 billion (US$5 billion) pipeline to transport natural gas to a Pacific coast terminal for shipping to overseas markets continues.

+The pipeline, which would run 670 kilometers (416 miles) from British Columbia's Dawson Creek area to Kitimat on the coast, received final regulatory approval last year.

 © 2020 AFP